Paterson

 “How about normal people like you and me?” he asked.

 She gave him a withering look.
 “Normal people, like me, just want to be left alone.
-And all this over philosophizing, it’s just sophistry.
-Made up for people who has too much time and nothing productive to do with it.”
+We have enough problems to deal with and we know what's up.”

 Pat had nothing to say to that.
 So, he took the vape from her and started smoking.
 They remained quiet awhile before Lana finally said,